 Anzac Day 2016 was the centenary of this commemorative event, now so entrenched in Australian culture.
 To mark this important milestone we contributed a page on the first Anzac Day, 25 April 1916.

 Included in the State Archives is a copy of the commemorative service held in the Domain (pictured left), Sydney, which was attended by more than 50,000 people and 4,000 returned soldiers from the Gallipoli campaign.
 Read more about the event.

 Within two weeks of the outbreak of World War I the Australian Red Cross Society became established in cities and country towns across Australia.

-There are references to the Red Cross and fundraising activities in the State Records collection, particularly for the New South Wales Division of the society.
+There are references to the Red Cross and fundraising activities in the NSW State Archives collection, particularly for the New South Wales Division of the society.